 Abby is the former Communications Specialist for Wheeler High School but is actually a Licensed Physical Therapist Assistant.
 She has been active in her community as a volunteer for numerous organizations such as Keep Cobb Beautiful, the Parent Teacher Association (PTA) at multiple levels and committees, the School Council at both Wheeler HS & East Cobb MS, and the Governing Board at Sedalia Park ES.
 She considers herself a Child Advocate for all children.
 She is a past Board Member of the East Cobb Civic Association, was Booster Club President for Wheeler Boys Soccer, volunteered in the libraries of all previously mentioned schools, has been a part of crew/teams for American Cancer Society’s Relay for Life, the March of Dimes, Atlanta 3-Day & 2-Day Walk for Breast Cancer, Avon 3-day, Komen 3-day, and Atlanta AIDS Walk.
 Abby was awarded the Wheeler HS MLK Humanitarian Award 2016, YWCA Tribute Honoree Woman of Achievement 2015, Cobb Life Magazine Best Volunteer for 2015, and Wheeler HS Volunteer of the year 2012-13.

-She has 2 wonderful children, a very supportive husband of almost 26 years, and currently lives in East Cobb but has been in Cobb County for 29+ years.
+She has 2 wonderful children, a very supportive husband for over 30 years, and currently lives in East Cobb but has been in Cobb County for 34+ years.